 Ah, the adventure that is creating your first home.
 The stress that comes with finding it and figuring out all the financials, and the joy of really making it your own.
 It’s a once-in-a-lifetime experience and if you do it right, an unforgettable one.
 But it’s harder than it looks, and there are quite some challenges on the way.

 Which things should you keep in mind along the way to make sure your first home will be perfect, and every house that comes after it will have a hard time living up to it?
 Here are 6 tips, tried and tested, or learned the hard way.

 Most people wildly overestimate their talents when it comes to their spatial awareness.
 If you have a house in mind, and are planning to start with a blank canvas or completely redesigning it, don’t just use your imagination of how it could be.
 Instead, use house design software, such as Foyr, and see what is actually possible.

 If you have any idea of what you want your rooms to look like, you don’t need to be or even hire an interior designer or architect to create state-of-the-art mock-ups.
 Anyone with a computer can create photorealistic renders of their future home, and play around with different looks.
 In fact, only 17 percent of homeowners actually call in the help of an interior designer.

-With 3D design software, you can drag and drop furniture in your soon-to-be-home.
-Image from Foyr.
+With 3D software, you can drag and drop furniture in your soon-to-be home.

 From how you can place your furniture to where the light comes in: there’s more to making a room ‘work’ than matching the couch to the carpet.
 When walking into a room you might have an idea of what would fit, but let’s face it: we’re often wrong.
 It’s not just about fitting it in, you also need space to walk around.

-Apart from the practicalities, this software will also give you a better picture of if your style actually matches the house and the layout.
+Apart from the practicalities, these software will give you a better picture of if your style actually matches the house and the layout.
 Your design and the space should work together and make, not mask up imperfections and shortcomings.

 Tip #2: Pick your battles wisely